What's at stake at COP26? | DW | 18.10.2021

 A question at the top of the agenda will be how much money rich countries, which are most responsible for having polluted the atmosphere, will send to poor ones, which are hit hardest by climate change.

-In 2009, the rich world agreed to send $100 billion a year in climate finance by 2020.
-But in 2019 they fell short of that goal by some $20 billion after stumping up just $79.6, according to the latest estimates from the OECD.
-In those ten years the Earth's average temperature had risen so much to make last decade the hottest on record.
+In 2009, the wealthiest nations agreed to send $100 billion a year in climate finance by 2020.
+But in 2019 they fell short of that goal by some $20 billion after stumping up just $79.6 billion, according to the latest estimates from the OECD.
+In those 10 years the Earth's average temperature had risen so much to make last decade the hottest on record.

 The costs of climate inaction are growing as global temperatures rise

-Analysts say the failure to pay up is important for two reasons.
+Analysts have said the failure to pay up is important for two reasons.
 First, because the money is needed, even if it isn't enough to cover the costs of climate change or a transition to renewable energy.

 But it's also a diplomatic issue, said Jennifer Tollman, an expert on climate diplomacy at European climate think tank E3G.
 "Any international negotiations are built on a foundation of trust.
 The under-delivery on this $100 billion is obviously making that foundation crumble to a certain extent. "